uoou/AWildernessOfDragons/essay.md

 >Final paragraph: putting all the above together: and now turning to ~~Hillam's~~ Tom Hillman's extensive notes on dreams: it is possible to (a) correlate the different dream and dream-like states with (b) the different **places** of Middle-earth (of which some partake of Faërie more than do others) and, thereby, arrive at (c) a slightly revised formulation of the role of dreams in LOTR than that given by Flieger in *AQT*.

+[Aim: to carry out this plan with the minimum necessary words]